 Newer treatments that are still being evaluated include injection of botulinum toxin (Botox) into the pylorus muscle at the end of the stomach where contents pass into the small intestine.
 This can relax the pylorus and increase stomach emptying.
 Gastric electric stimulation using a pacemaker (a surgically implanted battery operated device) on the stomach may be used in some cases where all types of medications fail to adequately control the symptoms of nausea and vomiting.

-Persons who experience symptoms of gastroparesis should talk to their doctor to find out what is wrong.
+Persons who experience symptoms of GP should talk to their doctor to find out what is wrong.
 If gastroparesis is diagnosed, the doctor can work with the patient to develop a treatment plan best suited for individual circumstances.

 Adapted from IFFGD Publication: Introduction to Gastroparesis by Frank Friedenberg, MD, and Henry Parkman, MD, Temple University School of Medicine, Philadelphia, PA.